Nissan NV200: Chevrolet City Express

 The vehicle made its debut at the 2014 Chicago Auto Show and went on sale in the fall of 2014.

-Chevrolet discontinued sales on the City Express in 2018, and informed dealers to immediately stop taking orders, citing disappointing sales and non-compatibility with GM parts.
+Citing lackluster sales and non-compatibility with GM parts, Chevrolet discontinued sales of the City Express in 2018 and informed dealers to immediately stop taking orders.

 Safety

 The NV200 Combi received a three-star Euro NCAP score in May 2013.
 Euro NCAP commented of the adult occupant: "When the car was inspected after the frontal impact test, it was found that the floor panel had torn away from the base of the A pillar and numerous spot welds had released between the floor and sill...the main body of the sill was found to be bent inwards.
-The passenger compartment was judged to be unstable and the car was penalised.
+The passenger compartment was judged to be unstable and the car was penalized.
 Similarly, the driver's footwell was found to have ruptured and was unstable and a further penalty was applied."

 Awards

 In April 2010, it was named the Professional Van and Light Truck Magazine International Van of the Year 2010.

 The Nissan was announced as the winner of New York City's Taxi of Tomorrow, beating finalists Karsan V-1 and Ford Transit Connect.
 Nissan was awarded a 10-year contract to provide the city exclusively with some 13,000 yellow cabs, starting in 2013.
 The European version with the 1.5L Diesel four-cylinder gets 54.4 averaged mpg (44 miles per US gallon); however, the American version will obtain fewer miles per gallon.